joachimk427/rfswarm/Doc/Preparing_for_perf.md

 ## Useful Variables

 When an agent runs a robot test case it passes some variables on to the test case that might be useful to know or used to trigger variations in behaviour in you test cases.
-While there is no requirement to use these variables they are values that I have had to manually implement in laodrunner scripts, so knowing I would find them useful I have included them by default to make life easier.
+While there is no requirement to use these variables they are values that I have had to manually implement in loadrunner scripts, so knowing I would find them useful I have included them by default to make life easier.

 ### Index
 Index should be available through the variable `${RFS_INDEX}`, this is the number you see in the Index column at the bottom of the plan screen